-Norway operates five Vessel Traffic Service Centres through the Norwegian Coastal Administration.
-These cover ship traffic along the Norwegian coast.
+The Norwegian Coastal Administration operates five Vessel Traffic Service Centres that monitor and regulate vessel traffic along the Norwegian coast.

-Fedje VTS is located on the island municipality of Fedje in North Hordaland and covers the area from the Sogne Sea in the north to the Hjelte Fjord at Sture in the south.
+Fedje VTS is located on the island municipality of Fedje in North Hordaland and covers the area from Sognesjøen in the north to Hjeltefjorden in the south and to Bergen in the east.
 The VTS Centre was established in 1992 and its main duties are related to oil shipments from the Sture and Mongstad terminals, in addition to traffic control centre tasks in an area with high traffic density.

 Kvitsøy VTS was established in 2003 and is located in Kvitsøy Municipality in Rogaland.
 The VTS Centre covers the area from Bømla Fjord in the north to the Jæren Reef in the south.
 The centre's main duties include traffic monitoring in connection with shipments from the gas terminal at Kårstø, in addition to general monitoring of coastal traffic in an area with a relatively high traffic density.